chengzwk/supervisedML-from-scratch/README.md

-# Supervised Machine Learning Algorithms from Scratch
+# Implement Supervised Machine Learning Algorithms

-A hands-on project for implementing foundational supervised machine learning algorithms and labs, based on coursework from Coursera course [Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning).
+A hands-on project for implementing foundational supervised machine learning algorithms, based on coursework from Coursera course [Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning).
 This repository includes Jupyter notebooks with self-coded versions of each algorithm.

 ## Description

 This project is a personal collection of implementations for supervised machine learning algorithms covered in the Supervised Machine Learning course.
-While the course provides pre-written code for labs, each algorithm here is coded from scratch to deepen my understanding and practice Python coding.
-The notebooks include comments and explanations to make each implementation clear and accessible.
+While the course provides pre-written code for them algorithms in optional labs, each algorithm here is coded from scratch to deepen my understanding and practice Python coding.
+The dataset and skeleton code (function names and variable types) are based on the course labs.

+Algorithms implemented:
+* Gradient Descent for univariate linear regression
+* Gradient Descent for multiple linear regression
+* Gradient Descent for logistic regression
+* Gradient Descent with regularization for linear regression and logistic regression

 ## Getting Started